 Ultimately, making your final decision may take some time and should be discussed fully with your Architect to determine the best fit for your project.
 Many factors need to be considered such as cost, build time and performance just to mention a few.

 Before going any further with this section, it is important to set out a few additional pieces of information.
-A structural Engineer is a “must” for all construction projects, especially a Self Build project.
+A structural engineer is a must for all construction projects, especially a Self Build project.
 The structural engineer will be responsible for all structural requirements for the project.
 Kit manufacturers often have an in-house engineer that will provide the engineering for the manufacturer’s kit.
 However, it is important to appoint your own structural engineer that will oversee the entire project over and above just the building fabric.

 With a number of design professionals now contributing to the project, it is important that the fact that you are designing to the Passive House standard is still maintained.
 Pay particular attention to areas of the construction where two or three building components intersect.
 These areas will need to be detailed as part of the construction package, although these are also potential thermal bridging risks.
 These areas should be discussed with the design team so that thermal bridging is minimised or removed entirely.